 How are grant applications assessed?

-Eligible applications are first assessed against the selection criteria above.
-These assessments are then considered by the selection panel consisting of The Star’s Senior Management.
+Applications will be assessed based on alignment with The Star eligibility and selection criteria.
+These assessments are then considered by the selection panel consisting of The Star’s senior management.

 When will I find out if my grant application has been successful?

 Grant recipients will be receiving a confirmation that includes a timeframe of the review process.